arfront/tutor/docs/faq.rst

 Why should I trust software written by some random guy on the Internet?
 -----------------------------------------------------------------------

-You shouldn't :) Tutor is actively maintained by `Overhang.io <https://overhang.io>`_, a France-based company founded by `Régis Behmo <https://github.com/regisb/>`_.
+You shouldn't :) Tutor is actively maintained by `Overhang.IO <https://overhang.io>`_, a France-based company founded by `Régis Behmo <https://github.com/regisb/>`_.
 Régis has been working on Tutor since early 2018; he has been a contributor of the Open edX project since 2015.
-In particular, he has worked for 2 years on `FUN-MOOC <https://www.fun-mooc.fr/>`_, one of the top 5 largest Open edX platforms in the world.
+In particular, he has worked for 2 years at `FUN-MOOC <https://www.fun-mooc.fr/>`_, one of the top 5 largest Open edX platforms in the world.
 He presented several talks at the Open edX conferences:

 - *Deploying a robust, scalable Open edX platform in 1 click (or less) with Tutor*, March 2019 (`video <https://www.youtube.com/watch?v=Oqc7c-3qFc4>`_, `slides <https://regisb.github.io/openedx2019/>`_)
 - *Videofront: a Self-Hosted YouTube*, June 2017 (`video <https://www.youtube.com/watch?v=e7bJchJrmP8&t=5m53s>`__, `slides <http://regisb.github.io/openedx-conference-2017/>`__)